jo-wilkin/ethics-in-eds/README.md

 ### Why are we creating this toolkit?

-*Data ethics (encompassing wide range of activities: data collection, community relationships, collaboration logistics; all phases of the data life cycle) are not prioritized/incentivized in research.
+* Data ethics (encompassing wide range of activities: data collection, community relationships, collaboration logistics; all phases of the data life cycle) are not prioritized/incentivized

-*Lack of consistent training/guidance at graduate level.
+* We lack consistent training/guidance in academic, non-profit, and governmental organizations

-*We want to promote/advance/support/implement ethical data practices, but many of us don’t have the knowledge/resources/support to start.
-How do we acknowledge and accept where we are and take immediate actions to help us get to where we want to go?
+* There is a lack of clarity in taking general first principles to operational actions in the context of project specific needs.

 These problems @ acadmemic/state/non-profit/industry...